 In addition to per-engine and account analytics, we offer an Account Traffic Report to help you better understand the amount of traffic ImageEngine has served within a specific date range.

-To ensure that you are getting whole usage amount for a date range, please use the Account Traffic report.
+To ensure that you are getting the whole usage amount for a date range, please use the Account Traffic report.

 Account Traffic Report